akshayhhh522/Yocket-test/README.md

-Run the test case in Selenium integrated Eclipse IDE.
+Run the test case in TestNG integrated Eclipse IDE.